 However, because hunger wasn’t the actual cause of the wake up, these wake ups likely will not subside as your child grows and gains weight.
 You may also find yourself in a sticky situation where your child is reverse cycling meaning they are taking in the bulk of their calories overnight and are not hungry enough for daytime feedings.

-How do I know if my child is actually hungry?
+How do I know if my baby is actually hungry?

 Though every child is different, there are a few indicators that you can pay attention to to determind if the nighttime wake ups are the result of hunger or habit/a lack of independent sleep skills.